Xcelled/mabicommerce/README.md

  - Merchant Rating: The total amount of merchant rating you'll receive.
  - Cost: How much you'll pay to buy the load.
  - Flags: Extra route information, such as No Profit or Choke Point.
- - Exp: The amount of experince you'll get for the load.
+ - Exp: The amount of experience you'll get for the load.

 #### Merchant Rating